isaiahcat/isaiahcat.github.io/_projects/enjoy.md

 - **User Experience Enhancements**: Simplified the process for users to find and redeem vouchers, resulting in a smoother, more intuitive experience.
 - **Social Media Integration**: Developed social media features for voucher sharing via **Facebook** and **Twitter**, allowing users to quickly share deals with their social networks.
 - **Backend Communication**: Used **Retrofit2** and **OkHttp3** to ensure efficient API communication, enabling real-time updates for vouchers and merchant details.
+- **Project Management**: Worked collaboratively with the project team using **Basecamp** to track tasks, coordinate timelines, and ensure that deliverables were met on time.s

 ### Key Achievements
 - Successfully **redesigned and enhanced the app UI/UX**, delivering a modern, streamlined interface that improved the user experience and increased engagement.
 - Developed the app's new features, including **merchant tracking**, which allowed users to easily locate partner merchants using **Google Maps**, leading to a higher usage of vouchers.
 - Integrated social media functionality, enabling seamless **voucher sharing** through **Facebook** and **Twitter**, extending the app’s reach and visibility.
 - Introduced **QR code-based redemption**, simplifying the voucher redemption process and improving customer satisfaction.
+- Effectively used **Basecamp** for project management, ensuring that timelines and deliverables were consistently met.

 ### Tools and Technologies
 - **Development Tools**: Android Studio, Java, Retrofit2, OkHttp3